Akira13641/PasPDQSort/README.md

 # PasPDQSort
-This is a direct translation of Orson Peters' [PDQSort](https://github.com/orlp/pdqsort) algorithm from C++ to Pascal, with one difference in that the internally-used-in-some-cases HeapSort algorithm is a translation of the one found in Stjepan Glavina's
+This is a direct translation of Orson Peters' [PDQSort](https://github.com/orlp/pdqsort) algorithm from C++ to Free Pascal, with one difference in that the internally-used-in-some-cases HeapSort algorithm is a translation of the one found in Stjepan Glavina's
 [Rust implementation](https://github.com/stjepang/pdqsort) of PDQSort.